-Last but not least, either via email or snail mail, expressing your appreciation for the interview.
+Last but not least, either via email or snail mail, expressing your appreciation for the interview, highlight your strengths, and reflect what you learned throughout the interview.
 Be careful to proofread your note before sending it on its way.
 Do this as soon as you return from the interview.